codehariom/Streamlit-cheat-sheet/Display interactive widgets.md

     st.write(slider_val)

  This line attempts to display the value of the variable `slider_val`, but it seems to be a typo as the variable is defined as `my_slider_val`.
 It should be `st.write(my_slider_val)` to correctly display the value of the slider.

+***Disable widgets to remove interactivity:***

+    st.slider('Pick a number', 0, 100, disabled=True)

+This line of code creates a slider widget labeled 'Pick a number' with values ranging from 0 to 100.
+However, the widget is disabled, meaning that the user cannot interact with it or change its value.